AnVlad/elyshop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To watch list of orders

+http://localhost:3001/orders to watch list of orders

 ## Available Scripts

 You can run the whole project by writing command: